-To further substantiate the effectiveness of integrating CA with weight standardization in addressing data heterogeneity, we conduct a mechanistic interpretability analysis comparing the effects of BN and SWS on class selectivity and attention weight variability.
-Specifically, we examine how well the ANFR model discriminates between classes both before\footnote{All networks are pre-trained on ImageNet.} and after training on the heterogeneous `split-3' partitioning of CIFAR-10 from \citet{vitfl}.
-This evaluation helps us understand how our method increases class discriminability under data heterogeneity.
-To isolate the effect of different components, we compare ANFR (using SWS with CA), to BN-ResNet (using BN), NF-ResNet (using SWS without CA) and SE-ResNet (using CA with BN).
-We quantify class selectivity using the class selectivity index (CSI) \citep{class_selectivity_index}, defined for each neuron as $csi= (\mu_{\text{max}}-\mu_{-\text{max}})/ (\mu_{\text{max}}+\mu_{-\text{max}})$, where $\mu_{\text{max}}$ is the class-conditional activation that elicits the highest response and $\mu_{\text{--max}}$ is the mean activation for all other classes.
+Next, we conduct a mechanistic interpretability analysis comparing the effects of BN and SWS on class selectivity and attention weight variability to further substantiate the effectiveness of integrating CA with SWS.
+We examine how well the ANFR model discriminates between classes before\footnote{All networks are pre-trained on ImageNet.} and after training on the heterogeneous `split-3' partitioning of CIFAR-10 from \citet{vitfl}.
+This evaluation helps understand how our method improves class discriminability under data heterogeneity.
+We isolate the effect of different components by comparing ANFR (using SWS with CA), BN-ResNet (using BN), NF-ResNet (using SWS without CA), and SE-ResNet (using CA with BN).
+Class selectivity is quantified by the class selectivity index (CSI) \citep{class_selectivity_index}, defined for each neuron as $\text{CSI}= (\mu_{\text{max}}{-}\mu_{-\text{max}})/ (\mu_{\text{max}}{+}\mu_{-\text{max}})$, where $\mu_{\text{max}}$ is the class-conditional activation that elicits the highest response and $\mu_{\text{--max}}$ is the mean activation for all other classes.
 A right-skewed CSI distribution indicates higher class selectivity, crucial for effective classification under heterogeneous data.
-For models using CA (SE-ResNet and ANFR), we also examine attention weights distribution following \citet{eca} to understand CA's contribution to class discrimination.
+Lastly, we examine the distribution of attention weights, like done in \citet{eca}, for models using CA, to understand its contribution to class discrimination.